 F. Updating of this Data Privacy Notice

-G. Printing and saving of this Data Privacy Notice
+G. Printing and Saving this Data Privacy Notice

 You can print and save this Data Privacy Notice immediately, for example through the print and save function of your browser.